The Parliament of Dreams: Reviews

-Rowan Kaiser, writing in The A.V.
-Club, writes, "The theme of transcendence runs through 'The Parliament Of Dreams' as well. [...] in the Minbari ceremony, which is described as being about rebirth: specifically, rebirth through struggle.
-Both transcendence and mystery are key components to religion, which leads to the inevitable conclusion: [...] that Babylon 5 is about religion.
-This may help explain the show's archetypal characterization, the sometimes-stilted dialogue, and massive ambition. [...]
-But looking at it as an examination of religion—by an avowed atheist, no less—is an effective and fascinating lens."
+Rowan Kaiser writes in The A.V.
+Club:

-Kaiser writes that the final scene where Commander Sinclair introduces the alien ambassadors to hundreds of representatives of different Earth religions, is another demonstration of this transcendence and mystery, labelling it as "...one of the most memorable of the series."
+Kaiser writes that the final scene where Commander Sinclair introduces the alien ambassadors to hundreds of representatives of different Earth religions, is another demonstration of this transcendence and mystery, labelling it as "one of the most memorable of the series."

 Elias Rosner, writing in Multiversity Comics, singles out Julie Caitlin Brown's performance as Na'Toth.
-He writes, "[F]rom the second she's on screen, is a breath of fresh air and Julie Caitlin Brown absolutely nails it. [...]
+He writes, "From the second she's on screen, is a breath of fresh air and Julie Caitlin Brown absolutely nails it ...
 Her wit is razor sharp and her delivery is just deadpan enough to be funny.
 She acts as a perfect foil to G'Kar's flustered, prideful, energetic, and sometimes childish personality."